chris2511/xca/README.md

 ## __Release Notes__

  * Make a backup copy of your database!
- * Updates the Windows and MAC precompiled OpenSSL binaries to OpenSSL 1.0.2a to fix Issues reported by OpenSSL at Mar.
-19 2015
  * Send bugs to christian@hohnstaedt.de

 ## __Changelog:__

-### xca 1.2.0
+### xca 1.3.0

- * Update to OpenSSL 1.0.2a for Windows and MAC drop brainpool extra builds
+ * Update to OpenSSL 1.0.2d for Windows and MAC
- * Use CTRL +/- to change the font size in the view
+ * SF Bug #105 1.2.0 OS X Retina Display Support
+ * Digitaly sign Windows and MAC binaries with a valid certificate
+ * Refactor the context menu.
+Exporting many selected items to the clipboard or a PEM file now works.
+Certificate renewal and revocation may now be performed on a batch of certificates.
+ * Feat.
+Reg. #83 Option to revoke old certificate when renewing
+ * Refactor revocation handling.
+All revocation information is stored with the CA and may be modified.
+   Revoked certificates may now be deleted from the database
+ * Support nameConstraints, policyMappings, InhibitAnyPolicy, PolicyConstraint and (OSCP)noCheck when transforming certificates to templates or OpenSSL configs
+ * Fix SF Bug #104 Export to template introduces spaces
- * Add Row numbering for easy item counting
+ * Add option for disabling legacy Netscape extensions
- * Support SSH2 public key format for import and export
+ * Support exporting SSH2 public key to the clipboard
+ * SF Bug #102 Weak entropy source used for key generation:
+   Use /dev/random, mouse/kbd entropy, token RNG
+ * SF Feat.
+Req. #80 Create new certificate, based on existing certificate, same for requests
- * Add support for SHA-224
+ * Add Cert/Req Column for Signature Algorithm
+ * SF Feat.
+Req. #81 Show key size in New Certificate dialog
- * add "xca extract" to export items from the database on the commandline
+ * Distinguish export from transform:
+   - Export writes to an external file,
+   - Transform generates another XCA item